-The CBQF Structural and Biophysics platform allows to determine several physico-chemical parameters of liquid and semi-solid samples.
+The CBQF Structural Analysis platform allows to determine several physico-chemical parameters of liquid and semi-solid samples.
 Indeed, the platform is equipped with an electric scanning microscope for the detailed morphological analysis of sample surfaces.
 A micro-DSC (differential scanning calorimetry) is a thermoanalytical technique used for retrieving enthalpy of transitions.
 It is used for a wide array of studies from the determination of the purity of crystalline samples to the study of denaturation of proteins.
 The platform users may also characterize the size and superficial charge of particles contained in dispersions and solutions, with a Zetasizer Nano ZSP.
 The equipment contains a high performance system that is especially suited for the characterization of proteins and nanoparticles, offering information regarding mean size, polydispersity index and zeta-potential.
 Finally, a rheometer can be used in the platform to characterise fluids further than viscosity, through the appliance of force and variation of temperature.

-The CBQF Structural and Biophysics platform focus on:
+The CBQF Structural Analysis platform focus on:

 Fully characterize the morphology and physico-chemical properties of organic and inorganic samples